Haley Joel Osment: Teenaged and adult roles

-Osment appeared in Home of the Giants (2007), playing a high school journalist opposite Ryan Merriman and Danielle Panabaker.
+Osment played a high school journalist opposite Ryan Merriman and Danielle Panabaker in Home of the Giants (2007).

 Osment made his Broadway debut at the Belasco Theatre in 2008, playing the role of Bobby in a revival of David Mamet's American Buffalo.
 Osment co-starred with John Leguizamo and Cedric the Entertainer and was described as "all grown up".
 The show opened to mixed reviews, and a provisional statement was made on November 20, 2008, that it would close after the first week.

 Osment subsequently worked on Montana Amazon as both an actor and executive producer.
 The film starred Olympia Dukakis and debuted at the Orlando and Big Apple Film Festivals in November 2010, winning Best Feature Film at the latter.
-He appeared in Sassy Pants (2012) in an adult role.
+He appeared in an adult role in Sassy Pants (2012).

-In 2013, Osment appeared in Amazon's Alpha House and co-starred in the Will Ferrell and Adam McKay-produced comedy melodrama miniseries The Spoils of Babylon and The Spoils Before Dying for IFC.
-Osment also had roles in the first two films of Kevin Smith's True North trilogy, as well as Teddy Craft in Tusk and as a fictionalized version of Canadian journalist Adrien Arcand in Yoga Hosers.
+In 2013, Osment appeared in Amazon's Alpha House, and co-starred in the Will Ferrell and Adam McKay-produced comedy melodrama miniseries The Spoils of Babylon, and The Spoils Before Dying, for IFC.
+Osment also had roles in the first two films of Kevin Smith's True North trilogy, as well as Teddy Craft in Tusk, and as a fictionalized version of Canadian journalist Adrien Arcand in Yoga Hosers.

 In 2015, Osment appeared in Entourage, the film adaptation of the television series.
 The following year, he appeared in the drama film Almost Friends.

-In 2017, Osment held a recurring role in season 4 of HBO's Silicon Valley as VR expert and tech financier Keenan Feldspar.
+In 2017, Osment held a recurring role as VR expert and tech financier Keenan Feldspar in season 4 of HBO's Silicon Valley.
 That same year, Osment made an appearance on BBC America's Top Gear America as one of the guests in the fourth episode of season 1.
-He then appeared in the comedy films Izzy Gets the F*ck Across Town (2017) and Clara's Ghost (2018).
+He then appeared in the comedy films Izzy Gets the F*ck Across Town (2017), and Clara's Ghost (2018).

 In 2019, Osment had a supporting role in the Netflix film Extremely Wicked, Shockingly Evil and Vile, starring alongside Lily Collins as Liz, who follows the prosecution of Ted Bundy, played by Zac Efron.
 In 2023, Osment was in the Amazon Prime film Somebody I Used to Know.
-He also had roles in two series that have Seth Rogen and Evan Goldberg as executive producers: Osment plays Mesmer in the Amazon series The Boys and Dr. Stu Camillo in the Hulu series Future Man.
+He also had roles in two series that have Seth Rogen and Evan Goldberg as executive producers: Osment plays Mesmer in the Amazon series The Boys, and Dr. Stu Camillo in the Hulu series Future Man.

 Osment's voice roles include Kash D. Langford on the Netflix series Jurassic World Camp Cretaceous (2021), Leonard "Buzzsaw" Burne on the DreamWorks Animation Television series DreamWorks Dragons: The Nine Realms (2021–2023), Casey Jones in the animated film Rise of the Teenage Mutant Ninja Turtles: The Movie (2022), and Collector in the animated film LEGO Marvel Avengers: Code Red (2023).